My Five O’clock Wage

 I taught the people who saved my life today.
 Not a motivational speech.
 Not a “look how far I’ve come” recovery story.
 An actual legal presentation: “From Both Sides: Legal Planning Essentials For TBI Survivors—By a TBI Survivor.”
 Estate planning.
 Powers of attorney.
 Special needs trusts.
 The technical stuff that keeps families from losing everything…

-Something went wrong.
+Keep readingSomething went wrong.
 Please refresh the page and/or try again.

-attorney babies Book brain injury church diversity emotions faith and works family First Book four under two Law School lawyer Life love marriage melancholy narrative newborns poem poetry relationships salvation Saving the Subject short-story sleep suicide toddler tribute triplets ultrasound
+attorney babies Bible Book brain injury church diversity emotions faith and works family First Book four under two Law School lawyer Life love marriage melancholy narrative newborns poem poetry relationships salvation Saving the Subject Scripture short-story sleep suicide toddler tribute triplets ultrasound